kaka-personal/websocket-devtools/PRIVACY.md

 - **GitHub Issues**: https://github.com/law-chain-hot/websocket-devtools/issues
 - **Project Homepage**: https://github.com/law-chain-hot/websocket-devtools

+## Browser Compatibility

+This extension is compatible with:
+- **Google Chrome**: Available on Chrome Web Store
+- **Microsoft Edge**: Available on Microsoft Edge Add-ons store
+- **Cross-browser Support**: Same privacy standards apply across all supported browsers

 ## Summary

 WebSocket DevTools prioritizes your privacy by:
-- Processing all data locally in your browser
+- Processing all data locally in your browser (Chrome/Edge)
 - Never transmitting data to external servers
 - Giving you full control over your debugging data
 - Operating transparently as an open-source project
 - Using minimal, necessary permissions only

-This extension is built for developers, by developers, with a commitment to privacy and transparency.
+This extension is built for developers, by developers, with a commitment to privacy and transparency across all supported browsers.